mdessole/parallel_computing_numba/README.md

-# parallel_computing_numba
-Parallel Computing tutorial with numba
+# Parallel Computing tutorial with numba

 List of examples and exercises of parallel compiting in numba.
 This is part of the Massive Open Online Course "Scientific Computing with Python"